Members of the Grippo Lab

 Lab Member from Jul, 2010 - Dec, 2014

 Dr. Scotti was a postdoctoral fellow in the Grippo Lab from 2010-2014.
 Her research explored the role of oxytocin and other hormones in the link between depression and heart disease.
 She is an author on multiple publications, and had an NIH Postdoctoral National Research Service Award (NRSA) from the National Heart, Lung and Blood Institute.
 She is the first author on several presentations at conferences including Experimental Biology, Society for Behavioral Neuroendocrinology, and the Illinois Brain, Behavior and Immunity Conference.
-She now works for the Department of Research Administration at the University of Colorado Hospital (Denver, CO).
+She now works in the Human Research Protection Office at Columbia University (New York, NY).

 William Colburn, MA